seanken/BulkIsoform/Pipeline/README.md

 git clone https://github.com/seanken/BulkIsoform.git
 ```

-You are then ready to run!
+You also need to install the requirements, see below--the easiest way is to start a conda environment and run 'source scripts/makeConda.sh'.
+Once you do that, however, you are then ready to run!

 ## Requirements